Darren Lehmann: Playing for Australia

-Lehmann had only limited opportunities at the international level.
-His body shape, relative lack of fitness and physical condition, while never dulling his run-scoring capabilities, meant he was never a favourite of the Australian hierarchy, and notably never saw eye-to-eye with former coach Bob Simpson in the early-mid-1990s.
-Simpson was regarded as one of the best fielders to have played the game, and was renowned for his heavy emphasis on fielding and fitness, the weakest aspects of Lehmann's game.

-With Simpson's retirement at the end of the 1996 Cricket World Cup, Lehmann made his ODI debut later in the year in Sharjah after injuries to other players.
+Lehmann made his ODI debut in 1997 in Sharjah after injuries to other players.
 He was a sporadic member of the team until the 1997/98 Australian season, when captain Mark Taylor was dropped from the team.
 Lehmann then became a semi-regular member of the ODI team, and also toured India in early 1998.

 Lehmann made his Test debut in the Third Test against India in March 1998 in Bangalore, after Steve Waugh suffered a hamstring injury.
-Lehmann scored 52 on debut, as well as claiming Indian captain Mohammad Azharuddin while bowling.
-Selectors were impressed with his performance, and when Waugh returned from injury on the tour of Pakistan later that year, Ricky Ponting was instead dropped.
-Lehmann scored 98 in the First Test in Rawalpindi, but an injury forced him out of the Second Test in Peshawar in which Taylor scored a (then) Australian record 334 not out on a flat pitch in a high-scoring drawn match.
-Lehmann failed to perform in the final Test in Karachi and, despite scoring his maiden ODI century, he was dropped for the first two Tests of the 1998/99 Ashes series.
-Ponting was recalled by the selectors, under the justification of "horses for courses", as he was regarded as a superior player of pace bowling but weaker in spin, with the first two Tests being held on bouncy wickets in Brisbane and Perth.
-However, failures by Ponting in the first three Tests saw Lehmann recalled to the team for the final two Tests in Melbourne and Sydney.
-Further failures by Lehmann in those Tests saw him dropped in early 1999 from the Test team to tour the West Indies, who had a pure pace attack.
+He scored 52 on debut, as well as claiming Indian captain Mohammad Azharuddin while bowling.
+Lehmann scored 98 in the First Test in Rawalpindi, but an injury forced him out of the Second Test in Peshawar.
+He failed in the final Test in Karachi and, despite scoring his maiden ODI century, was dropped for the first two Tests of the 1998/99 Ashes series.
+However, he was recalled for the final two Tests in Melbourne and Sydney.